riotkit-org/riotkit-do/docs/source/standardlib/jinja.rst

 Renders all files recursively in given directory to other directory.
 Can remove source files after rendering them to the output files.

-*Pattern is a regexp pattern that matches whole path, not only file name*
+*Note: Pattern is a regexp pattern that matches whole path, not only file name*

+*Note: Exclude pattern is matching on SOURCE files, not on target files*

 **Example usage:**